Posets arising as 1-skeleta of simple polytopes, the nonrevisiting path conjecture, and poset topology: Poset theoretic results regarding 1-skeleta of simple polytopes

 \section{Poset theoretic results regarding 1-skeleta of simple polytopes}

-In this section, we develop a series of general results about directed paths in posets that are derived from 1-skeleta of simple polytopes with respect to a choice of a generic cost vector.
-This also will include results on the topological structure of associated poset order complexes.
+In this section, we develop a series of general results about directed paths in the graphs $G(P,\bc )$ under the assumptions that $P$ is a simple polytope, $\bc $ is a generic cost vector, and $G(P,\bc )$ is the Hasse diagram of a poset $Q$.
+This leads to results later in this section on the topological structure of the order complexes of such posets.